Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 4. Supplements

-While we recommend reaching out to a vet before giving your dog any supplements, there’s some evidence to support giving them a fatty acid supplement once a day can help with shedding.
+We recommend reaching out to a vet before giving your dog any supplements.
+While there’s some evidence to support giving them a fatty acid supplement regularly can help with skin and coat health shedding, it’s better to do this in collaboration with your vet.
 Fatty acids help with skin and hair growth and maintenance, and because of this, they can lead to a healthier coat.
 And, of course, a healthier coat means one they won’t need to shed as often, which translates to less shedding for you.
 Talk about a win-win!

 In Conclusion